Sarajevo derby: Fans

-Likely, the best known thing about the Sarajevo derby are the fans, who create an impressive atmosphere with cheering and choreography.
-Both sides prepare intensely between the matches, make large flags and special messages that are appropriate for that particular occasion, to be usually directed towards the opposing side.
+Sarajevo derby fans are known for their cheering and choreography.
+Both sides of fans prepare between the matches and make large flags and special messages that are appropriate for that particular occasion that are usually directed towards the opposing side.

-FK Željezničar's most passionate fans (wearing blue) are called Manijaci because their love for the club is on the edge of insanity, so it is said.
+FK Željezničar's fans who wear blue are called Manijaci because their love for the club is 'on the edge of insanity'.
 They are located on the South side of Grbavica Stadium (the Holy South as they call it).
-The older fans ones are known affectionately as the Košpicari (which can metaphorically be translated as "seed eaters", although the name itself has different meaning - namely that of "seed sellers").
+The older fans ones are known as the Košpicari (which can metaphorically be translated as "seed eaters", although the name itself has different meaning - namely that of "seed sellers").

 FK Sarajevo's most passionate fans (crimson) are called the Horde Zla (Evil hordes) after the popular Zagor comic book.
 At their home games at the Asim Ferhatović - Hase Stadium, they are located on the North stands, while the older fans are known as the Pitari (similar to the Košpicari etymology except referring to pie and not seeds) and they are mainly on the East side.